vinitrai/calorie_counter/README.md

 # calorie_counter
-a small project to get the calorie and nutrition values of a food item
+A small project to get the calorie and nutrition values of a food item

 # This is a basic project involving HTML,CSS and Javascript